The Insurance Industry Charitable Foundation - London Division

 With 20 years' experience in business strategy and corporate responsibility, Wendy holds an MBA from Stern School of Business, New York University, and oversees IICF UK's strategic direction and operations.

-Organizational Structure
+Organisational Structure

 The foundation operates with 5 trustees, 30 volunteers, and 1 employee.
 No trustees receive remuneration.
-The organization is governed by an Executive Director and Board of Trustees who set strategy, supported by an Associate Board of young professionals who provide strategic input and nominate charities for the Founders Grant.
+The organisation is governed by an Executive Director and Board of Trustees who set strategy, supported by an Associate Board of young professionals who provide strategic input and nominate charities for the Founders Grant.
 IICF UK works with 22 corporate partners from across the insurance industry.

 How to Apply